cisco-sbg-ui/atomic-react/.github/PULL_REQUEST_TEMPLATE.md

 **Please check if the PR fulfills these requirements**
 - [ ] The commit message follows semantic commit message guidelines
-- [ ] The changes are represented in storybook
+- [ ] The changes are documented in component docs and changelog
 - [ ] Has been verified locally